Training Blockchain by Design (BBD)

-The blockchain was not designed to work for one company, but to connect end users in a distributed network.
+Blockchain Organizing was not designed to work for one company, but to connect end users in a distributed network.
 For ‘Blockchain by Design’, it is necessary that stakeholders work together: universities, industry, government, interest groups and users.
-Blockchain organizing will not change much, as the Internet didn’t, if we don’t change the way supply and demand is organized.
+Blockchain Organizing will not change much, as the internet didn’t, if we don’t change the way supply and demand is organized.

 Weconomics and its partners are known for their relevant and fundamental solutions to social problems.
 Big data, for instance, indicates that the way we organize our digital society is a result of bad design.
 It creates all kinds of fundamental problems in the area of privacy, productivity and power.

-To help us to understand the ‘forces’ that influence our digital society and the solution blockchain organizing can offer, we organize the ‘Blockchain by Design’ workshop.
+To help us to understand the ‘forces’ that influence our digital society and the solution Blockchain Organizing can offer, we organize the ‘Blockchain by Design’ training.

-The workshop ‘Blockchain by Design’ will take place on the base of a vision paper (perspective, problem and possible solutions), which is developed by the initiator of the workshop (‘In company’) or for example a Weconomics fellow (Open).
+This training will take place on the base of a vision paper (perspective, problem and possible solutions), which is developed by the initiator of the training.
 An example of a vision (quote): ‘Technology doesn’t solve problems if we do not first look at the design of digital supply and demand’.
 Or: ‘Technology doesn’t solve problems, if a government has two contradictory policies: innovation, and full employment’.
 Or as Karl Marx quoted: ‘The innovation of to many useful things results in to many useless people’.

 A vision paper is developed in cooperation with partners who work in government, business, knowledge institutions but also with (end) users and a community leader who starts a community.
 With the principles of the vision paper, the necessary preconditions of ‘Blockchain by Design’, are sketched for the first time.
 It like a rough drawing of an architect, who translates your ideas on how you see your new house.

-The developed vision paper will be discussed during this workshop based on the (in advance communicated) perspectives of the participants.
+The developed vision paper will be discussed during this training based on the (in advance communicated) perspectives of the participants.
 Then vision paper and dialogue are included in a document that can be the start of your ‘Blockchain by Design’ project.
-Participants of the workshop can be invited to participate in this project.
+Participants of the training can be invited to participate in this project.

-This workshop is a high interactive event and focuses on the launch of your project.
-During the workshop various stakeholders, alone and together, are challenged share ideas, to cooperate and to contribute to the open innovation process to solve your and probably their problems or take the chances that are out there in the market or environment.
+This training is a high interactive event and focuses on the launch of your project.
+During the training various stakeholders, alone and together, are challenged share ideas, to cooperate and to contribute to the open innovation process to solve your and probably their problems or take the chances that are out there in the market or environment.

 - What can new organizing concepts like the blockchain, contribute in solving your problems?